 B. All trees and brush are to be chipped on the site, unless removed for commercial purposes.
 Stumps are to be either chipped on the site or removed in accordance with DEP regulations.

-C. All loam and subsoil must be bulldozed into piles for future respreading, except that loam and subsoil lying below proposed impervious surfaces on a site may be removed in accordance with the provisions of this Article 12.
+C. All loam and subsoil must be bulldozed into piles for future respreading, except that loam and subsoil lying below proposed impervious surfaces on a site may be removed in accordance with the provisions of this Article8.3.

 D. Earth may be removed only to contours as specified by the Board of Selectmen.
 In earth removal areas, ledge shall not be left exposed above the approved grade, and boulders, when encountered, shall be buried at least such that their tops are four feet below the approved grade, and in the event that ledge is encountered prior to reaching the approved grade, a revision of the approved grade plan must be immediately obtained.